How to Support Your Team Through Mental Health Challenges

 - allowing people to voice their opinions on subjects that concern them

 - resources for those who need help and programs to reduce the stigma of mental health issues

 As a manager, you play a significant role in creating and maintaining a psychologically safe workplace.
 Here are a few strategies to keep in mind:

 Have regular one-to-one conversations with team members to ask them how they’re doing.
 This will help build trust and give people opportunities to talk about both professional and personal issues.

 Know your team.
 This way you’ll notice early signs of struggle.
 These might include:

-- difficulty making decisions, solving problems or getting organised
+- Difficulty making decisions, solving problems or getting organized

 Find ways to have fun as a team.